How to Be Assertive: A Guide for Empaths

 When setting a boundary, address the behavior, not the person

 Remember, the person is your brother/sister in God.
 You love them and (hopefully) want to continue your relationship with them.
+After all, that’s why you’re here reading this article instead of cutting ties.
 It is not that you want them to change as a person.
 You only want the behavior to change.

 Instead of “you are a liar” (attacking the person), try, “I felt so upset yesterday when I found out you had lied to me.”

-People will defend their sense of self to the death as it encompasses who they are.
-A comment on someone’s identity can cause someone to feel threatened and under attack.
+People will defend their sense of self/identity to the death as it encompasses who they are.
+A comment on someone’s identity (i.e. that starts with “you are”) can cause someone to feel threatened and under attack.
 They are more likely to be defensive, inflamed, and argumentative.
 A comment about behavior expressed the right way is a lot easier to digest and respond to.

 State facts, not opinions, and never exaggerate

 For starters, in the art of negotiation or argument, an exaggeration can be quickly disproven and an opinion can be debated with.
 This can get you off on the wrong foot with the person, making them more critical of what you have to say.
+It also tends to escalate into an argument or debate.
 Try to stick to facts.
 State specific instances.

 Avoid getting into an argument

 Particularly when people are not used to you setting boundaries with them, it is often the case that they will become defensive.
-They may try to counter-attack, justify why they feel they have to break the boundary, set ultimatums or engage you with “he said/she said” debate.
+They may try to counter-attack, justify why they feel they have to break the boundary, set ultimatums, get very angry, name call, or engage you with “he said/she said” debate.
 Stand your ground and stick to your line in the sand.
 Do your best to avoid getting off topic, and bring them back around to the topic at hand.

 Use “I” statements, rather than starting a sentence with “you”

-When starting a situation with “you” e.g. “you make me so angry when you call me plus sized”, it transfers responsibility to the other person.
+When starting a situation with “you” e.g. “you make me so upset when you call me plus sized”, it transfers responsibility to the other person.
 This often causes the other person to try to defend their position.
-However, “I felt so angry when I was referred to as plus sized.
-I would like it in future if you did not use that term to describe me” does a number of things:
+However, “I felt upset when you referred to me on Sunday as plus sized.
+In future, please do not use that term to describe me” does a number of things: